-Basic usage: Python
+Basic usage: Python¶

 Note

-All RST inputs in this documentation are denoted by the rst_usage caption above the code block.
+caption above the code block.
 This is to differentiate them from the code blocks which are generated as a result of using this plugin.

 Additionally, the RST inputs are always separated from the two output blocks by a horizontal line.